lih/WiQEE-pages/index.md

 submodule of the first repository, for those of you who care about such things).

+If you want to add, or correct a page on this site, you can use the power of Pull Requests on the WiQEE-pages repository (the second one), by forking it and creating a new branch from the existing `contributor-template`.

 Example pages (they will get better)
 ----------------